TradeTrust/tradetrust/README.md

 ### Verify signature of document

-`verifysignature` checks that the signature of the document corresponds to the actual content in the document.
+`verifySignature` checks that the signature of the document corresponds to the actual content in the document.
 In addition, it checks that the target hash (hash of the document content), is part of the set of documents wrapped in the batch using the proofs.

 Note that this method does not check against the blockchain or any registry if this document has been published.
 The merkle root of this document need to be checked against a publicly accessible document store (can be a smart contract on the blockchain).